 1. Must be completed online on the date listed in the Assignment and Activity Chart.

-2. Consists of your responses to 10 short answer questions created by the instructor, based on information available in the course syllabus.
+2. Consists of 10 short answer questions based on information available in the course syllabus or syllabus supplement.

 3. Students will write their responses on the quiz answer form online provided by the instructor.

 4. Students may use their personal copy of the syllabus and syllabus supplement as references while completing the Syllabus Bonus Quiz.

 HOLIDAY STORY BONUS GUIDELINES AND POLICIES:

 1. Must be typed.

 2. Must be turned in by the deadline assigned by the instructor.

 3. Deadline is listed in chart above.